google-deepmind/mujoco/doc/modeling.rst

 violate the simulated physics.
 But at the same time we want the resulting simulation to be reasonable.
 How do we do this?

-The first step is to define a mocap body in the MJCF model, and at implement code that reads the data stream at runtime and sets mjModel.mocap_pos and mjModel.mocap_quat to the position and orientation received from the motion capture system.
+The first step is to define a mocap body in the MJCF model, and implement code that reads the data stream at runtime and sets mjModel.mocap_pos and mjModel.mocap_quat to the position and orientation received from the motion capture system.
 The `simulate.cc <https://github.com/deepmind/mujoco/blob/main/sample/simulate.cc>`_ code sample uses the mouse as a motion capture device, allowing the user to move mocap bodies around.